Miltinho: Death

 Miltinho suffered a cardiac arrest at the Hospital of Amparo in the north of Rio de Janeiro.
 Miltinho was hospitalized for two months for respiratory problems at the medical center.
 The funeral of the singer was held in the Memorial Chapel 3 do Carmo in the port area of Rio de Janeiro.
-Miltinho's daughter, Sandra Vergara told the international media that his father Miltinho had retired for four years after being diagnosed with Alzheimer scenarios.
-The body of Miltinho was cremated in the Camaro Memorial in Rio de Janeiro Miltinho always said that he learned to have much pace "with god".
-The funeral of Miltinho who left three children and five grandchildren, was held in the Memorial Chapel 3 do Carmo, in the port area of Rio de Janeiro.
-He had no teachers since he was a boy he was fixated on tambourine and admired Silvo Caldas and Frank Sinatra.
-Miltinho left a brood of songs, riding the great legacy of samba in Brazil.
+Miltinho's daughter, Sandra Vergara told the international media that her father Miltinho had been retired for four years after being diagnosed with Alzheimers.
+The body of Miltinho was cremated in the Camaro Memorial in Rio de Janeiro.
+Miltinho always said that he had learned to make peace "with god".
+The funeral of Miltinho, who left three children and five grandchildren, was held in the Memorial Chapel 3 do Carmo, in the port area of Rio de Janeiro.
+Having had no teachers, he had been fixated on the tambourine (pandeiro) since boyhood and admired Silvo Caldas and Frank Sinatra.
+Miltinho left a wealth of songs, riding the great legacy of samba in Brazil.